9u1cks1lv3r/Advanced-DB-project/README.md

 ## Project name - Find.me

 ### Project goal and it's benefits:<br>
-The project provides for the search for roommates, as well as the ability to search for rooms / apartments for rent.
-If you are a landlord then you can arrange a room / apartment for rent.
+Our project was created for comic lovers.
+On this site you can read different comics for<br>

-### Project functions and features:<br>
+your taste.
+We created all the conditions so that the user was not bored and comfortable.<br>
-Search for roommates<br>
+And we also divided comics by genre and series.
+You can choose a suitable comic strip<br>
-Find rooms / apartments for rent<br>
+by genre.
+Also, you can search comics by Alphabet.
+If a user for the first time on the site<br>
-Renting out rooms / apartments for rent<br>
+needs to register.
+And then you can already enter by login and password.<br>

 ### Type of the user-interface, programming language and database server:<br>
-Web site on django/python/sqlite
+Web site on Java EE/ PL/SQL

 ## General about Project